Leveraging directed causal discovery to detect latent common causes: Conclusion

 \section{Conclusion}

 We devised a method to turn a purely directed causal discovery algorithm into one that can also detect latent common causes.
-In our experiments we took the KCDC \cite{mitrovic2018causal} and IGCI \cite{daniusis2012inferring} algorithms, which each could distinguish directed causes but could not detect latent common causes, and showed our method enabled detection of latent common causes while preserving accuracy in distinguishing directed causes.
+In our experiments we took KCDC \citep{mitrovic2018causal} and IGCI \citep{daniusis2012inferring}, which each could distinguish directed causes but could not detect latent common causes, and showed our method enabled detection of latent common causes while preserving accuracy in distinguishing directed causes.
+We also discussed some open problems regarding the identifiability of our algorithm, which we hope will stimulate future research.

 The setting of the thresholds for the decision criterion from Section~\ref{section: decision criteria} is a challenging problem.
-The use of domain heuristic employed here follows both the approach of CAN \cite{Confounders}, described in Section~\ref{section: CAN model}, and KCDC \cite{mitrovic2018causal}, outlined just before Definition~\ref{def: under}.
+The use of domain heuristic employed here follows both the approach of CAN \citep{Confounders}, described in Section~\ref{section: CAN model}, and KCDC \citep{mitrovic2018causal}, outlined just before Definition~\ref{def: under}.
 Despite its heuristic nature, it worked quite well in our experiments, despite how varied they were.
 Ongoing research will investigate the use of statistical tests to analyse the thresholds.

-In future work, applications to the burgeoning field of quantum causal models \cite{allen2017quantum,lee2018towards,lee2018certification,wolfe2016inflation,chaves2015information} will be explored.
+In future work, applications to the burgeoning field of quantum causal models \citep{allen2017quantum,lee2018towards,lee2019device,wolfe2016inflation,chaves2015information} will be explored.